harry1357931/CCDA_Decoding-To-HumanReadableForm/README.md

 This repository contains program that decodes any given CCDA document to HRF(Human Readable form), In this assignment, HRF is referring to Text File which is outputted by the program.

-Note: The program in this repository doesn't decode all sections of CCD document.
+Note: The program in this repository doesn't decode all sections of CCDA document.

 About CCDA:
 ===========